Q. How do I participate in the Voter Choice Project?

 Q. What will the results of the study be used for?

 A. The results of the study will be used in two spheres: academically, to increase knowledge of voter behaviour and hopefully encourage more Australian researchers to work in this much neglected area of study; and in the professional sphere, to inform political operatives and others who work on issue campaigns to help them improve the way they run their campaigns.
+It is expected media organisations will also be able to improve their coverage of elections by understanding what information voters find useful.
 If there are future studies the results will be re-used to better understand future elections and see how things are changing, and data may be re-analysed to look at particular phenomena or voter groups after the completion of the main project.

 Q. Are you independent/non-partisan?